DIRECTOR: Jon Meyer

 Born and raised in Portland, Julianne’s involvement in the community is timeless.
 Her warmth, compassion, and ability to reach hearts and minds makes her a wonderful host and moderator.
 Actress, director, Grammy-nominated recording artist, and celebrated international entertainer, Julianne is also a professor of music at Portland Community College.

-To maintain focus on BIPOC perspectives, every cut of the film garnered creative feedback from a focus group of BIPOC advisors.
+To maintain focus on Black and Native perspectives every cut of the film garnered creative feedback from a focus group of advisors.
 These Black and Native editorial consultants’ perspectives came from experiences of activism, tribal relations, education, community strategy, documentary making, parenting, social theory, and ministry.

 PRODUCERS: